yegor256/blog/_drafts/_tdd.md

 {% figure /images/2017/03/cdbtf-graph.png 450 %}

 This perfectly illustrates what I just described above.
-I don't need tests in the beginning of the project and we create them later, when product users express the need for them by reporting bugs.
+I don't need tests in the beginning of the project; I create them later, when my users express the need for them by reporting bugs.
 This dynamics looks only logical to me.

 You can also analyze your project using
 [my tool](https://github.com/yegor256/tdx) and see the graph.
 Would be